MinaAlmasi/nlp-at-cogsci/book/class1/intro.md

 > [What’s the Difference?
 Supporting Users in Identifying the Effects of Prompt and Model Changes Through Token Patterns](https://aclanthology.org/2025.acl-long.985.pdf)" by Hedderich et al. (2025)

 This paper presents "Spotlight", an approach to identify token patterns in prompts to make `prompt-engineering` more transparent for users.
-Brand new paper from ACL2025!
+Brand new paper from the biggest NLP conference "ACL2025"!

 ## Let's do some exercises now !!!